Poorhouse: Workhouses

-In England, Wales and Ireland (but not in Scotland), ‘workhouse’ has been the more common term.
+In England, Wales and Ireland (but not in Scotland), "workhouse" has been the more common term.
 Before the introduction of the Poor Laws, each parish would maintain its own workhouse; often these would be simple farms with the occupants dividing their time between working the farm and being employed on maintaining local roads and other parish works.
 An example of one such is Strand House in East Sussex.
 In the early Victorian era (see Poor Law), poverty was seen as a dishonourable state.
 As depicted by Charles Dickens, a workhouse could resemble a reformatory, often housing whole families, or a penal labour regime giving manual work to the indigent and subjecting them to physical punishment.

 At many workhouses, men and women were split up with no communication between them.
-Furthermore, these workhouse systems were instituted under the Poor Law Amendment Act 1834: The United Kingdom passed this act to attempt to cut expenditure on those in poverty, reduce the number of beggars on the street, and inspire lower-class people to work harder in order to better provide for themselves.
+Furthermore, these workhouse systems were instituted under the Poor Law Amendment Act 1834 in an attempt to cut expenditures on those in poverty, reduce the number of beggars on the street, and inspire lower-class people to work harder in order to better provide for themselves.